Forkie1/ValorantCheat/README.md

-# ValorantExecuter
+# 🛑 ValorantExecuter 🛑
 A kernal level Volrant Cheat featuring Aimbot, Tracers, Radar and more.

-## NOT CURRENTLY UPDATED DONT BOTHER RUNNING
-## THERE IS NO GUI ONLY CONFIG
+## 🛑THERE IS NO GUI ONLY CONFIG🛑
-## WARNING DO NOT USE YOUR MAIN ACCOUNT YOU WILL BE BANNED IF ABUSED
+## 🛑WARNING DO NOT USE YOUR MAIN ACCOUNT YOU WILL BE BANNED IF ABUSED🛑

 ## Features
 ### AIMBOT